Will Young: 2008–2010: Let It Go and The Hits

 Young was the featured singer on the X-Factor programme on ITV1 on Saturday 1 November 2008.
-He also mentored the remaining contestants.
+He also mentored the remaining series five contestants.
 On 31 December 2008, Young was featured as a guest on Elton John's Live New Year show at the O2 Arena in London along with that year's X Factor winner Alexandra Burke.
-He joined Sir Elton in the song "Daniel".
-Young was one of the performers at the BBC's "Live at Blackpool" programme on BBC Radio 2 on Saturday 5 September 2009.
+He joined John on the song "Daniel".
+Young was one of the performers on the Live at Blackpool programme on BBC Radio 2 on Saturday 5 September 2009.

-Young's greatest hits collection was released on 16 November 2009.
+Young's greatest hits collection, The Hits, was released on 16 November 2009.
 It included two brand new songs, one of them the single "Hopes & Fears".
 The album was a success on the charts, being certified Platinum by the British Phonographic Industry.
-In 2010, Young collaborated with Groove Armada on their album Black Light, singing vocals on the track 'History'.
+In 2010, Young collaborated with Groove Armada on their album Black Light, singing vocals on the track "History".
 As part of his 2010 outdoor summer tour, it was announced that he would be a special guest and play on the Queen's Sandringham Estate, Sandringham in Norfolk.
-Pop singer Sophie Ellis-Bextor was his supporting act for his 2010 tour.
+Pop singer Sophie Ellis-Bextor was his supporting act for his 2010 The Hits Tour.

-His 2003 song "Leave Right Now" was featured on American Idol as the "departing song".
+His 2003 song "Leave Right Now" was featured on American Idol season 9 as the "departing song".
 He also performed live on the programme on 25 May 2010.
 Young gave his first US concert on 26 May at West Hollywood's Ultra Suede nightclub.
 He was also featured on the cover of the US magazine Instinct.

 Young was told by someone at the record company to re-record his hit single "Leave Right Now" because he sounded too gay on the track.
 He didn't realize this but he was made to re-record the song until the record executives were satisfied with it.